karyslav/next-prev-note-plugin/README.md

 I have no idea what I am doing but I am doing it with love.

 Installation:
-Copy the whole folder of the plugin into your Obsidian MD folder, where your community plugins are.
+Copy the whole folder of repository (next-prev-note-plugin) the plugin into your Obsidian MD folder, where your community plugins are.